Current Ministry Location-Maryknoll Sisters Center-Maryknoll, NY

 Sister Rebecca was born on September 19, 1975 in Mandeka in Moshi, Tanzania.
 She graduated from Mkwawa High School in Iringa, Tanzania in 1998.
 To help others with health needs, she became a physiotherapist, receiving her Diploma from the Kilimanjaro Christian Medical Center, Kilimanjaro in 2001.

-Sister Rebecca entered the Maryknoll Sisters in 2004 and after her First Vows, was assigned to the Eastern U.S. region in January 2007.
-After discernment with Maryknoll Sisters working there, she joined four seasoned missioners in Hendersonville, North Carolina, learning more about the American culture while the other Maryknoll Sisters learned more about African culture and some Swahili expressions.
+Sister Rebecca entered the Maryknoll Sisters on August 8, 2002 at the Sisters Center in NY.
+She professed First Vows August 27, 2006 at the Center and Final Vows September 8, 2012 also at the Center.
+After her First Vows, she was assigned to the Eastern U.S. region in January 2007.
+After discernment with the four seasoned Maryknoll Sister missioners working in Hendersonville, North Carolina, she joined them learning more about the American culture while the other Maryknoll Sisters learned more about African culture and even some Swahili expressions.

-Responding to the priority needs of pre-school education and immigration, she volunteers at a public school in a preschoolers program of four-year-old children, mostly from Latin America and hardly speaking English.
-With her characteristic good humor, she says, “We are learning from each other as I can hardly speak Spanish!”
-She also volunteers at a physical therapy rehab office.
-As a trained physiotherapist, she will apply to be certified in North Carolina.
+Responding to the priority needs of pre-school education and immigration, she volunteered at a public school in a preschoolers program of four-year-old children, mostly from Latin America and who hardly spoke English.
+With her characteristic good humor, she said, “We are learning from each other as I can hardly speak Spanish!”
+She also volunteered at a physical therapy rehab office.
+As a trained physiotherapist, she applied for certification in North Carolina.